Alfiya-Ansari/CarPricePredictor/README.md

   - NumPy: For numerical computations
   - Scikit-learn: For building and evaluating machine learning models
   - Matplotlib & Seaborn: For visualizations
-  - Flask/Streamlit: For building a user interface (optional)
+  - Flask: For building a user interface

 ---